Characters: Sengoku Basara Date Clan

 - Invincible Hero: If Masamune can't fight a certain opponent, rest assured that he will pwn them for him.
 It's inevitable.
 Just ask Mitsuhide, Hisahide and Hanbe...

 - Japanese Pronouns: 'Ore'

 - Keigo: He only uses it around Masamune, Kenshin and Shingen.
 Otherwise he talks like a gangster.

-- Love Bubbles: When taking care of his vegetables.
+- Love Bubbles: In Mini Sengoku Basara, when taking care of his vegetables.

 - Mangst: If he angsts at all, it's quietly and sternly, and he never lets it get in the way of everyday life.

 - Meditation Powerup: Routinely meditates for a moment during his taunt.

 - My Greatest Failure: In the anime, he sees his inability to protect his lord at the Battle of Nagashino as this.

 - Named Weapons: His katana, the Black Dragon.

 - Nice Guy: Outside the battlefield or Masamune's service, he spends his time with townsfolk helping them harvest the rice fields.